kevdpow/bot-template/README.md

 ## Generate Secrets

-- Log into twitter bot -> Settings & Privacy -> Account information -> Automation -> Link bot to human twitter account
+- Log into Twitter bot -> Settings & Privacy -> Account information -> Automation -> Link bot to human Twitter account
 - Create app within your developer account
 - On app dashboard, enable OAuth 1.0a with Read/Write privileges.
 - Generate keys for the app in "Keys and Tokens" tab